 To The Parents: Learning to play a musical instrument is a valuable experience for your children.
 Through it they will enjoy working with other children; they will come to appreciate good music through familiarity with specific compositions; they will receive enjoyment and a sense of satisfaction by being a member of a musical group.
 They will learn self-motivation, and can take pride in their personal and group accomplishments.
 Most important, they will develop their God-given talents to use to His glory.

-How It Works: The SALSA Band Program is offered to the students of St. John the Baptist Catholic School, St. John Lutheran School, Trinity Lutheran School, St. Paul Lutheran School, Bethlehem Lutheran School, St. John Lutheran School Sherman Center and Immanuel Lutheran School.
+How It Works: The SALSA Band Program is offered to the students of St. John the Baptist Catholic School, St. John Lutheran School, Trinity Lutheran School, St. Paul Lutheran School, Bethlehem Lutheran School, and St. John Lutheran School Sherman Center.
+Oostburg Christian School joins with the group for concerts.
 It is taught by an instructor from and subsidized by the Sheboygan Area Lutheran School Association, or SALSA.
 Sheboygan Lutheran high School provides rehearsal space and equipment.

 Students enrolled in band receive an individual or small group (2-3 students) lesson each week at their own school and participate in band rehearsal once a week at Sheboygan Lutheran High School.